 How Can I Deal with Discomfort from Bed Rest?

 Bed rest can make your body ache.
 Switching from side to side every so often will help move your muscles and relieve pressure.

 Movement and activity will also help keep your blood flowing.
 Here are some exercises that may help.
-Talk to your health care provider before you start any activity:
+Talk to your provider before you start any activity:

 - Squeezing stress balls